WSLI (AM)

 WSLI (1480 kHz) is a non-commercial, listener-supported AM radio station which serves the Grand Rapids metropolitan area.
 The station is licensed to Kentwood, Michigan, a Grand Rapids suburb.
 It simulcasts Smile FM's contemporary Christian music format with sister station WSLI-FM 90.9 MHz.

+The station is currently operating on a Special Temporary Authority, operating on 100 watts non-directional 24/7 from a random wire antenna strung off a tower near the corner of Coldbrook Street NE and Clancy Ave NE in downtown Grand Rapids.
+Work is being done to secure a new permanent transmitter site.
-By day, WSLI is powered at 2,000 watts and uses a non-directional antenna.
-But to protect other stations on 1480 AM from interference, at night it uses a directional antenna with a four-tower array.
-It is unusual in that it increases its nighttime power to 5,000 watts.

-The towers are located at Kalamazoo Avenue and M-6.
+Formerly by day, WSLI was powered at 2,000 watts and used a non-directional antenna.
+To protect other stations on 1480 AM from interference, at night it used a directional antenna with a four-tower array.
+It was unusual in that it increases its nighttime power to 5,000 watts.
+The towers were located at Kalamazoo Avenue and M-6, which have since been dismantled.

 Programming is also heard on 120-watt FM translator W237CZ at 95.3 MHz in Grand Rapids.